jakubiszon26/jakubiszon26/README.md

 # Hello 👋🏻
 I'm Jakub and I'm elementary school student.
 I'm learning to code since I was 11, then I was learning c++.
 I did not like c++ much so i was looking for something better for me.
 I found C# and i have learned it's basics.
 But still that wasn't that what i was looking for.
 And finaly after some few other languages i found javascript.
 And that was exactly what i was looking for.
 I really like frontend, especially with React jS.
 I'm still learning so my code may be not the best for now but I hope it will getting better and better.
+# 2021 to do
+In 2021 my plan is to learn golang and master React JS
 # gitlab
 https://gitlab.gnome.org/jakubiszon26
 # some stats: